-What special steps should be taken during the Confirmation?
+4. What special steps should be taken during the Confirmation?

 - Where baptism and confirmation are celebrated together, it is not advised to have more than one baptism as part of the service. - Given the restrictions on numbers attending, clergy might wish to consider ways in which others may be able to join the service, perhaps through an audio or video link.
-If this is not possible a recording of the service might be appropriate. - An organist may play during the service, but singing is not currently advised. - It is important for all taking part to be mindful of their own personal hygiene hands should be washed before and after the service, and communal objects such as Bibles should not be used. - Care should be taken to ensure that physical distancing can be observed, not only with respect to seating and positioning of the ministers, candidates, and congregation, but also in terms of entry and exit control, WC provision, and hand sanitising.
+If this is not possible a recording of the service might be appropriate. - Musicians and singers/choirs may perform during the service, but congregational singing is not currently permitted.
+Please see the guidance on public worship and the Government guidance on performing arts for more information. - It is important for clergy to be mindful of their own personal hygiene please wash your hands before and after, and avoid using communal Bibles etc. - Face coverings should be worn by everyone, especially where physical distancing cannot be observed e.g. if a member of clergy and a candidate are gathered at the font. - Care should be taken to ensure that physical distancing can be observed, not only with respect to seating and positioning of the ministers, candidates, and congregation, but also in terms of entry and exit control, WC provision, and hand sanitising.
 The capacity of any church or cathedral will therefore be dependent on its ability to provide adequate social distancing as well as its overall size.
 All public health advice must be followed.
-Appropriate cleaning of the venues will be required after each service. - As a consequence of these restrictions, it may not be appropriate for members of the congregation to move about during the service (for instance, to the font). - It may be preferable that candidates come to the place of confirmation individually, rather than as a group. - The laying-on of hands is a significant act at the centre of the Confirmation and will have great significance both to the candidate and to those who support them.
+Appropriate cleaning of the venues will be required after each service.

+- As a consequence of these restrictions, it may not be appropriate for members of the congregation to move about during the service (for instance, to the font). - It may be preferable that candidates come to the place of confirmation individually, rather than as a group. - The laying-on of hands is a significant act at the centre of the Confirmation and will have great significance both to the candidate and to those who support them.
 It is also the moment at which the greatest care must be taken with safety precautions, for the bishop lays hands upon the head of the candidate (not nearby or above it).
 He or she should therefore sanitize hands before and after each candidate.
 Special care must be taken to minimise the number of participants in this action, to keep the contact brief, to ensure distance between those taking part, and to ensure that hands are clean and uncontaminated. - In some churches candidates are anointed with oil.
 This is an optional component of the service.
 If anointing is done, oil should be applied with a single-use implement which can be thoroughly cleaned or disposed of. - If a candle is given as part of the ceremony, the presenting person should sanitize their hands before and after doing so.